Steve-Tech/Blog/_posts/2022-07-04-jginyue-x99-bios-features.md

 I've also made a custom [lm-sensors config file](https://gist.github.com/Steve-Tech/d81921919654c1fef246d65ca86df418) for this motherboard.

-All of this article is my own findings but [Miyconst's video](https://youtu.be/9v5s42DEC3I) is worth checking out.
+All of this article is my own findings, but [Miyconst's video](https://youtu.be/9v5s42DEC3I) is worth checking out.

 #### Important Features & Notes
 ##### AER Errors